Related publications

 The council can decide whether to agree to your request.
 In some circumstances, they may refuse, for example, if:

 In Scotland, your council may opt for a charging order instead, which is a legal charge on your property.
 This means that the council will be paid back if or when your property is sold.
-If you are unable to sell your home, or choose not to, the charging order recovers the council’s fees.
+If you are unable to sell your home, or choose not to, the charging order ensures that the council will get their money back.

 You may also be able get a short-term bridging loan from a private company.
-However, these loans can be expensive as you usually have to pay fees and a high rate of interest.
+These loans can be expensive because you usually have to pay fees and a high rate of interest.
 It’s advisable to get financial advice about these loans first.

 Deferred payment plans may not be the best option for you, but there are other options available for paying care home fees.